Skip to content

 9 Debug (Diagnostic)

-That's it!
-The effects will automatically find this controller and respect eventual exclusions.
+That’s it!
+The effects will automatically detect this controller and respect any exclusions you have configured.

 Advanced: Multiple Strips